SFIEssential/DualEMobilityData-datasets/README.md

 Welcome to our repository focused on E-Bike and E-Scooter trips.
 We aim to offer open-source datasets for E-Mobility research, particularly in urban commuting using electric bikes and scooters.
 These datasets, collected around Dublin City University, consider key factors influencing energy consumption.

 # Dataset Description
 Our datasets are divided into two parts: E-Bike and E-Scooter trips, totaling 36 and 30 trips, respectively.
-The E-Bike data were collected using the Electric Trekking Bike T1 of Eleglide E-Bike Eleglide E-Bike, and the E-Scooter data from the Mi Electric Scooter Pro 2 of Xiaomi E-Scooter Xiaomi E-Scooter.
+The E-Bike data were collected using the Electric Trekking Bike T1 of [Eleglide](https://eleglide.com/products/removable-battery-100km-range-electric-trekking-touring-bike-t1) E-bike, and the E-Scooter data from the [Mi Electric Scooter Pro 2](https://www.xiaomi.ie/mi-electric-scooter-pro-2/) of Xiaomi E-Scooter.

 ## E-Bike Dataset
 The E-Bike featured in our dataset includes a 250 W motor with a top speed of 25 km/h, a range of 100 km, and a 450 Wh battery.
 It is equipped with a power assist module offering five levels of assist/electric mode corresponding to different speeds.
 Our dataset captures various real-world scenarios by including trip attributes for different pedal assist levels.